openscanhub/openscanhub/docs/development.md

 Because some of the dependencies of covscan hub are also not available on PyPI, we have to use containerized environment with all the important packages.

+## Covscan client

+In case the dependencies of covscan client are not available on your system, you can use containerized environment for the covscan client, too.

 ### Prepare container images

 Just run `podman build -f containers/Dockerfile.hub -t covscanhub .` and after a while, you'll have container image ready.
+You can do the same in case you need the client image with `podman build -f containers/Dockerfile.client -t covscanclient .`.
 Also, pull container image for the database layer: `podman pull registry-proxy.engineering.redhat.com/rh-osbs/rhel8-postgresql-12`.

 ### Prepare the cluster